-12.1.1 Shares can be purchased by sending a completed application form to the ACD, either (i) accompanied by a cheque (up to £50,000); or (ii) having made a telegraphic transfer to the ACD's bank account.
 Application forms are available from the ACD.

 The ACD will accept written instructions on subsequent purchases together with payment which can be carried out by writing to the ACD's Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.
-The ACD will also accept telephone purchases from FCA authorised entities for subsequent investments which may purchase shares by telephoning the ACD on 0141 222 1150.
-The ACD will not accept applications to purchase shares by electronic communication.
+The ACD will also accept telephone purchases from FCA regulated entities for subsequent investments which may purchase Shares by telephoning the ACD on 0141 222 1150.
+The ACD may accept applications to purchase Shares by electronic communication.
+Electronic communication does not include email.